carlfjones/CV/README.md

 #### Motivation/Attitude

 My motivation and attitude in the workplace is one of the reasons I have always excelled.
-I maintain the believe that positivity, communication and hard work are all imperative for a workplace to be at is most productive and enjoyable for all involved.
-Because of this, In my two most recent places of work, I was fortunate enough to be promoted over more experienced colleagues.
+I maintain the belief that positivity, communication and hard work are all imperative for a workplace to be at its most productive and enjoyable for all involved.
+Because of this, in my two most recent places of work, I was fortunate enough to be promoted over more experienced colleagues.
 At University I was voted in as Student President and put in charge of a team to be the voice of the students, organise events and ensure a high level of student satisfaction.

 #### Growth and ability to learn